 Ontario’s Liberal government has received recommendations on how to make the largest reform to Ontario’s Labour Laws and the Employment Standards Act (ESA) since 2000.
 So how will these changes affect the workplace?

-Brian Greenspan, an employment lawyer at Hummingbird Lawyers LLP, said that the proposed changes will have ramifications for part-time employees, independent contractors and people in managerial roles.
+Brian Greenspan, an employment lawyer, said that the proposed changes will have ramifications for part-time employees, independent contractors and people in managerial roles.